Sakumo Ramsar Site: Lagoon

 The size of the open lagoon varies from 100–350 ha depending on the season.
-In the rainy season it expands and shrinks in the dry season.
+In the rainy season it expands, and shrinks in the dry season.
 Large portions of the lagoon dry up in the dry season, resulting in hyper-saline conditions.
 The lagoon is separated from the sea by a narrow road, connecting Accra and Tema.
-A small permanent connection to the sea is established by an open sluice, constructed to prevent flooding of the coastal road in the past.
+A small permanent connection to the sea has been established by an open sluice, constructed to prevent the flooding of the coastal road, such as had occurred in the past.

 Flora

-The flood-plain is periodically inundated and the flooded areas are largely devoid of vegetation.
-There are also areas of freshwater marsh and coastal savanna grassland, the latter composed mainly of Sesuvium portulacastrum with various grass species associations.
+The flood-plain is periodically inundated, and the flooded areas are largely devoid of vegetation.
+There are also areas of freshwater marsh and coastal savanna grassland, the latter consisting mainly of Sesuvium portulacastrum with various associated grass species.
 Land-use in the catchment includes rice, cassava, and vegetable cultivation.

 Fauna

-Fishes
+Fish

-The lagoon has 1 km2 surface area and defined as semi-closed because of its permanent, but limited interaction with the sea.
-Sixteen fish species or genera were found in the lagoon.
+The lagoon has 1 km2 surface area, and is defined as semi-closed because of its permanent, but limited interaction with the sea.